open-horizon/exchange-api/README.md

 ## Building in Local Sandbox

-- `./sbt`
+- `sbt`
 - `jetty:start`
 - Or to have the server restart automatically when code changes: `~;jetty:stop;jetty:start`
 - Once the server starts, to try a simple rest method browse: [http://localhost:8080/v1/nodes?id=a&token=b](http://localhost:8080/v1/orgs/IBM/nodes?id=a&token=b)
 - To see the swagger output, browse: [http://localhost:8080/api](http://localhost:8080/api)
-- Run the automated tests (with the exchange server still running): `./sbt test`
+- Run the automated tests (with the exchange server still running): `sbt test`
-- Run just 1 of the the automated test suites (with the exchange server still running): `./sbt "test-only exchangeapi.AgbotsSuite"`
+- Run just 1 of the the automated test suites (with the exchange server still running): `sbt "testOnly exchangeapi.AgbotsSuite"`
 - Run the performance tests: `src/test/bash/scale/test.sh` or `src/test/bash/scale/wrapper.sh 8`

 ## Building and Running the Container